 I have worked at Marklund for many years.
 I feel lucky and blessed that I work for an organization that cares so much for the Marklund residents.
 Working at Marklund has helped put life into perspective.
 The Marklund residents are actually my teachers.
 They teach me every day what life is really about, to appreciate and cherish the small things.
 I have the opportunity to create some pretty amazing memories with these clients.
 The positive energy that is radiated from our residents and the dedicated staff is truly inspiring.
 I stay at Marklund because it truly is my extended family.

-Jalpa Pandya, Director of Therapy, Physical Therapist
+Jalpa Pandya, Physical Therapist

 I have worked at Marklund for more than 20 years, and this place has helped define who I am over the last decade.
 Although my role as mother, wife, friend, daughter are critically important to who I am as well, Marklund continues to develop me into a more compassionate, goal-oriented, philanthropic person, and certainly supports my Christian values.
 Marklund has helped me develop my core values, work ethic and personal standard for my life.
 I often tell my three children when I leave in the morning, that Marklund needs me today… Marklund is really the only place I want to go and leave my own kids each day.
 It is a privilege serving those who just cannot serve themselves.